rezazzr/davari.io/_posts/2020-07-10-attention-is-all-you-read.md

 vector assigning a weight of 1 to the most relevant source hidden state and 0 to the others.

-The one-hot representation of the attention is non-differentiable hence it requires more complicated techniques such as variance reduction or reinforcement learning to train ([Luong et al., Septem-ber 2015](https://arxiv.org/abs/1508.04025)).
+The one-hot representation of the attention is non-differentiable hence it requires more complicated techniques such as variance reduction or reinforcement learning to train ([Luong et al., September 2015](https://arxiv.org/abs/1508.04025)).
-In order to remedy the non-differentiability of hard attention, [Luong et al. (September2015)](https://arxiv.org/abs/1508.04025) proposed the concept of **local attention**.
+In order to remedy the non-differentiability of hard attention, [Luong et al. (September 2015)](https://arxiv.org/abs/1508.04025) proposed the concept of **local attention**.
 In their work, they call the soft attention mechanism, the **global attention** since it attends to all hidden states in the source sequence.
 The local attention, on the other hand, only attends to a window of the source hidden states.
 This mechanism first predicts a single aligned position for the current target word